pu2clr/SI4735/README.md

 All methods/functions to deal with SSB on Si4735-D60 can be seen [here](https://pu2clr.github.io/SI4735/extras/apidoc/html/group__group17.html).

 This library implements many SSB examples.
-See
+See the table below.

 | SSB sketch | SSB sketch | SSB sketch |
 | ------ | ------ | ------ |